tarstutorials/vrsensorint/source/content/m6/data_analysis.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 There are some special visualizations commonly used with signal data, and we'll explore a few of them here.

-..
-TODO: explain example(s) of autocorrelation and cross-correlation

 **Autocorrelation** and **cross-correlation** are used to measure the relationships between signals.
 Specifically, autocorrelation looks at *periodicity*, or repeating behavior, by *correlating* the signal with a lagged version of itself (correlation is a technical term, but again, don't worry too much about the math here).
 So, lag 1 represents all samples from the signal that are 1 observation ahead of another sample (as determined by the sampling frequency), lag -5 represents all samples 5 that are 5 observations behind another sample.
 Cross-correlation does the same, but uses two signals instead of the same signal with itself.
 Higher positive values of correlation indicate high similarity between the signals; higher negative values indicate higher reciprocity (i.e., they are opposite each other), and values closer to zero indicate little relationship at all.